OlaAronsson/lastFmCritt3r/README.md

 Requirements:

--You are a linux user (well, of course you are)
+1. You are a linux user (well, of course you are)
--You have setup an Last FM API key       : how to do this simple procedure is described at https://www.last.fm/api -You have installed and authorized twurl : just google, it's really simple -You have installed jq                   : of course you have, it's your standard json parser
+2. You have setup an Last FM API key
+   - how to do this simple procedure is described at https://www.last.fm/api
+3. You have installed and authorized twurl
+   - just google, it's really simple
+4. You have installed jq
+   - of course you have, it's your standard json parser

 In the script exchange